 Professor Roger Giner-Sorolla: Professor of Social Psychology

-The role of emotions in prejudice and self-control; moral judgements and emotion (anger, disgust, guilt and shame); cross-cultural differences in moral beliefs; intergroup emotions; shame and guilt.Profile
+The role of emotions in prejudice and self-control; moral judgements and emotion (anger, disgust, guilt and shame); cross-cultural differences in moral beliefs; intergroup emotions; judgments of moral deviance; legal decision making; eating and dieting; intergroup apologies.Profile

 Small group performance and decision-making especially in the context of co-operative behaviour in social dilemmas; the effects of alcohol consumption on group performance.Profile